Semyon Snitkovsky

-Semyon Snitkovsky (Rus: Семён Снитковский; August 9, 1933 in Odessa – April 4, 1981 in Moscow) - was a Soviet classical violinist and a professor.
+Semyon Snitkovsky (Rus: Семён Снитковский; August 9, 1933 in Odessa – April 4, 1981 in Moscow) was a Ukrainian Soviet classical violinist and a professor.

 Biography

 Semyon (Semion) Snitkovsky's formal music education began in 1940 at Stolyarsky Music School.
 After an ensuing hiatus that was brought on by World War II, he was accepted into a class of Veniamin Zinovievich Mordkovich.
 In three years he performed his first solo recital, and in 1951 entered Odessa Conservatory, where he also studied with professor Mordkovich.
 In the early fifties Snitkovsky was already a soloist with the Odessa Philharmonic Orchestra.

 In 1956, after his performance at the recital of the best Ukrainian music colleges' graduates, he became a soloist of the Lviv Philharmonic and a teacher at the Lviv Conservatory.
 In 1957 Snitkovsky was accepted into the Moscow Conservatory as a postgraduate student.
 He started studying there with David Oistrakh, and almost immediately became Oistrakh's assistant.
 A few years later he received a doctorate and full professorship at the Conservatory.

 In 1957 he became a laureate of the All-Union competition, subsequently winning a bronze medal at the World Festival of Youth and Students in Moscow.
 1958 brought his first international success, at the competition for young musicians in Bucharest – within the framework of the International Festival named after Romanian musician, George Enescu.
 Snitkovsky won 1st prize, which he shared with Romanian born Hungarian violinist Stephan Ruha.
 He also, along with the pianist Olga Stupakova, won the second prize for the best performance of Enesco’s Third Sonata for violin and piano.

-In 1963 Snitkovsky received a 2nd prize at the Queen Elisabeth Competition.
+In 1963 Snitkovsky received second prize at the Queen Elisabeth Competition.
 After the competition the newspaper "Le Soir" wrote: "Snitkovsky brings to the composer’s concept a soaring luminosity ...a technical aspect making a brilliant impression".
 In 1967, the International Foundation of Eugène Ysaÿe in Belgium awarded Snitkovsky a gold medal – an honor bestowed only once every five years.

 Snitkovsky died in 1981, age 47, at the height of his creative abilities.